 - Launching a new marketing or advertising campaign to gain new customers

 - Improving its products to gain new customers

 - Increasing the efficiencies of manufacturing its products by finding cheaper raw materials

 - Acquiring a rival to gain market share

-The top line is used as the denominator in a number of important ratios.
+The top line is used as the denominator in several important ratios.
 For example:

 - Profit margin: This is a measure of all of a company’s costs.
-It is (revenues - total costs)/revenues.
-A good profit margin depends on the industry, but generally runs between 5 and 10%.
+It's (revenues - total costs)/revenues.
+A good profit margin depends on the industry but generally runs between 5 and 10%.

 - Gross profit margin: This shows a company’s variable costs.
 It is gross profit/revenue, where gross profit is (revenue - COGS).
 Retail stores need a 50% gross profit margin to cover their distribution costs.